keboola/connection-docs/components/data-apps/index.md

 * TOC
 {:toc}

-{% include warning.html content="This feature is in public beta.
-All data apps are terminated at midnight." %}
+**Warning:** This feature is in public beta.
+All data apps are terminated at midnight.

 ## Overview
 Data apps are simple, interactive web applications that use data to deliver insight or automatically take action.